UPPMAX/HPC-python/docs/day1/IDEs.rst

 HPC2N
-^^^^^
+#####

 Since the JupyterLab will only be accessible from within HPC2N's domain, it is by far easiest to do this from inside ThinLinc, so **this is highly recommended**.
-You can find information about using ThinLinc at HPC2N here: https://www.hpc2n.umu.se/documentation/guides/thinlinc
+You can find information about using ThinLinc at `HPC2N's documentation <https://docs.hpc2n.umu.se/tutorials/jupyter/>`_

 1. At HPC2N, you currently need to start JupyterLab on a specific compute node.
 To do that you need a submit file and inside that you load the JupyterLab module and its prerequisites (and possibly other Python modules if you need them - more about that later).